If you’re disabled there are lots of ways to make money on the side in easy and unexpected ways, even if you’re not very mobile.

-Why not write messages for greeting cards for a bit of extra cash?
+Write messages for greeting cards for a bit of extra cash!

-Although this is a very competitive market, a lot of money can be made from writing a witty comment and it’s an exciting industry to work in.
+Although this is a very competitive market, a lot of money can be made from writing witty lines, and it’s an exciting industry to work in.
 A punchy pun could earn you up to £150!

 The most popular cards are funny, likeable and witty puns.
 Who doesn’t like a clever joke that puts a smile on our faces?

-However, other greeting card messages that are needed and are also popular are sentimental messages and traditional cards that use rhyming poetry.
+However, other greeting card types include sentimental messages and traditional cards that use rhyming poetry.

-- The first step to getting your message published is research galore.
-Decide which type of message you would like to write in greeting cards and find out the publishers that publish these types of messages.
+The first step to getting your message published is research galore.
+Decide which type of message you’d like to write in greeting cards, and find out who publishes these types of messages.

-- It’s worth visiting a high street card shop such as Clintons.
-Spend time viewing the cards and note the relevant publishers that you want to contact (the publisher can be found at the back of the greeting card)
+It’s worth visiting a high street card shop such as Clintons.
+Spend time viewing the cards and note the relevant publishers that you want to contact.
+You can find the publisher on the back of each card.

-- Keep an eye out for niche shops that sell greeting cards.
-Eg- book stores, garden centres, craft shops and restaurant gift shops
+Keep an eye out for niche shops that sell greeting cards, e.g. book stores, garden centres, craft shops and gift shops.

 - NEVER submit your work without reading the submission guidelines.
-These can be found on the publisher’s website
+Find them on the publisher’s website.

-- If you submit work and haven’t followed these guidelines, your work will not be even read
+- If you submit work and haven’t followed these guidelines, your work won’t get read.

-- If you can’t find their guidelines, write to the publisher requesting them
+- If you can’t find their guidelines, write to the publisher to request them.

-- When you receive a response regarding your greeting card message, make contacts and keep track of this contact
+- When you receive a response regarding your greeting card message, keep track of your contacts.

-It may take a while but many people make good careers from greeting card writing and it’s a very creative, interesting industry to work for.
-Check out The Greeting Cards Association site for freelance work.
+It may take a while to get going, but many people make good careers from greeting card writing, and it’s a very creative, interesting industry to work in.
+Check out the Greeting Card Association site for freelance work.